ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 Variable compute profiles are available in all data centers.

-Supported operating systems (such as RHEL, CentOS, Ubuntu, and others), supported databases, and software add-ons are also available with this offering.
+Supported operating systems (such as RHEL, CentOS, Ubuntu, and others), databases that are supported, and software add-ons are also available with this offering.

 ## Compute
 {: #compute}